 Quakertown is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,855 people and six constituent neighborhoods, Quakertown is the 135th largest community in Pennsylvania.
-Quakertown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Quakertown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Quakertown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Quakertown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Quakertown are a mix of both white- and blue-collar jobs.
 Overall, Quakertown is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Quakertown who work in office and administrative support (11.88%), sales jobs (8.44%), and management occupations (7.15%).
+There are especially a lot of people living in Quakertown who work in office and administrative support (11.79%), sales jobs (8.79%), and management occupations (7.66%).

 The most common language spoken in Quakertown is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.